muarshad01/Quran_Topics/Quran_Topics/miscellaneous/future_of_pakistan.md

 #### [View Point | Imran Yaqub Khan | Exclusive Interview with SSA Shah - March 2026 | GNN](https://www.youtube.com/watch?v=gufzIJVpKRQ&t=31s)
 * Listen 18:30 on-wards ---
 * After one year, economically, we will improve a lot...
+* 21:00
+* In the next war, India will have way more disgrace...
+* 24:00
+* Pakistan will be winner in next war.
+However, will have heavy material losses.
+India will be divided into many parts.
+Near FUTURE!
 ***

 #### [What Will Be Pakistan’s Future?
 Major Prediction for 6202 | SSA Shah](https://www.youtube.com/watch?v=1QIxBDQp8dw)